Harvest for the World (song): Chart performance

 The song became a top ten R&B hit, peaking at No. 9 on that chart, and peaked at No. 63 on the Billboard Hot 100.
 It was a bigger hit in the UK, reaching No. 10 on the UK Singles Chart.

 Cover versions

-British/American supergroup the Power Station recorded a cover of it for their 1985 self-titled debut album.
+British/American supergroup the Power Station recorded a cover of the song for their 1985 self-titled debut album.

-The Christians released a 1988 hit cover of the song that reached No. 8 in the UK.
+The Christians released a 1988 hit cover of the song that reached No. 8 in the UK, with all proceeds going to charity.

-Paul Carrack released a 2001 cover of the song in his album "Groovin'".
+Paul Carrack released a 2001 cover of the song on his album Groovin.

 Vanessa Williams covered the song for her 2005 album Everlasting Love.